 The Road to Hana deserves more time than a day trip.
-With one or two nights, stay in a romantic Airbnb bamboo temple with floor to ceiling windows to watch the sun rise over the ocean.
-Swim in a waterfall and stargaze at night.
+With one or two nights, stay in a romantic Hawaiian bamboo temple.
+It’s rated as one of the top places to go glamping in Hawaii!

 Check price and availability on the bamboo temple here.

 My top picks for Maui vacation rentals and resorts—by area—are here.

 If you’re also heading to South and West Maui, read more here: